nkrishang/mad-protocol/README.md

 ## Development

+The entire protocol is written in a single <500 LOC file `MAD.sol`.
+The interface file `IMAD.sol` is thoroughly annotated, and the protocol is documented in the README as well.

 ### Install

 This repo is a foundry project.
 Refer to the foundry documentation for CLI installation instructions: https://book.getfoundry.sh/